by Janis / 0 comments - Orginally published:15th October 2019

 The vestibule

-Centuries of ancient structures in various state of preservation are all around you.
+Centuries of ancient structures in various states of preservation are all around you.
 Once again, the Venetian influences are so clear to see.
 It was the sunken Roman Peristyle in front of the Diocletian quarters that I loved.
 Also, the 4th-century Roman Cathedral of Saint Domnius which stands so proud and dominates the skyline.

-Although Split can get busy it really is a must to visit, the historical complex and Diocletian Palace were added to the UNESCO World Heritage List in 1979.
+Although Split can get busy, it really is a must to visit; the historical complex and Diocletian Palace were added to the UNESCO World Heritage List in 1979.

 Šibenik is located along the beautiful Dalmatian coast just south of Zadar and north of Split.
 So, it’s easy to visit for a day trip.
-If you’d love to incorporate this with a visit to Krka National Park take a look at this full-day tour which picks you up from Split or Trogir.
+If you’d love to incorporate this with a visit to Krka National Park, take a look at this full-day tour, which picks you up from Split or Trogir.

 Looking up at the ornate facade of the Cathedral of St James in Šibenik.